Gallade105/Gallade105/videocard.md

 - The price
 - What am I looking for from my video card?

 The video card is installed into the motherboard and is responsible for graphic rendering.
-They are especially useful for tasking like video editing and getting higher frame rates or improved graphics while gaming.
+They are especially useful for tasks like video editing and getting higher frame rates or improved graphics while gaming.

 Typically, you do not want to invest too much into a video card if you are not planning to do tasks that does not require an impressive video card.